All you need to know about Drinking Water

-But with the passage of time and advent of technology, Water is introduced with so many contaminents that are really harmful for us.
-I would like to share the knowledge regarding these contaminents with you so that you can take conscious decision in regard to water that you should be using for drinking and for food preparation specifically.
+With the passage of time and advent of technology, Water is contaminated to great extent.
+I would like to share the knowledge regarding these contaminents so that you can take conscious decision in regard to water that you should be using for drinking and for food preparation.

-71% of our earth is filled with water, but very little of that is for humans to drink.
-The arsenic is found naturally in the rocks in the earth’s crust. it can be found in Drinking Water, but the water which contains arsenic can affect health very badly.
-Symptoms of high levels of arsenic in body includes stomach pain, vomiting, diarrhea, attacks on nerves system also.
-It also affects skin very much.
-Long-term usage of low amounts of arsenic in Drinking Water can increase the risk of certain cancers such as: Skin, Liver, Kidney, Bladder, Lungs
+The arsenic is found naturally in the rocks in the earth’s crust.
+The water which contains arsenic can affect health very badly.
+Symptoms of high levels of arsenic in body includes stomach pain, vomiting, diarrhea, or attacks on nerves system also.
+It can also affects our skin.
+Long-term usage of low amounts of arsenic in Drinking Water can increase the risk of certain cancers such as: Skin, Liver, Kidney, Bladder, Lungs.

 Since the last decade, bottled water market is growing very fast.
 Bottled water is the packaged Drinking Water which is safe, purified and free from contamination.
 It comes in plastic bottles and glass bottles and easily available in nearby retail stores and supermarkets.
 While these bottles are handy and easy to carry still they have some side effects too.
-Bottled water manufacturers are introducing water with health benefits and new flavors.
-It has given very good business to the industry and its demand is also growing from the last decade, owing to health and wellness concerns, use of plastic bottles at regular basis has some harmful effects, owing to presence of chemicals such as biphenyl A(b p a) can cause neurological diseases and behavioral problems among children.
+Use of plastic bottles at regular basis has some harmful effects, owing to presence of chemicals such as biphenyl A(b p a) can cause neurological diseases and behavioral problems among children.
 BPA is an endocrine disruptor means it interferes with your hormonal functions. so look for that bottles that say “bpa free” on the label to minimize the side effects.
 In this water, there is a lack of fluoride which can increase tooth decay and gum diseases especially in children.
 So, try not to use bottled water at daily basis.

 Drinking Water in USA